Install Ollama

 - API compatibility: Ollama's

-/v1/chat/completionsendpoint is OpenAI-compatible, so most OpenAI client libraries work by pointing them athttp://localhost:11434/v1.
+/v1/chat/completionsendpoint is OpenAI-compatible, so most OpenAI client libraries work once you point them athttp://localhost:11434/v1.

-With ollama list showing a model, you can write code against a local LLM the same way you would against the OpenAI or Anthropic API.
+Once ollama list shows a model, you can write code against a local LLM the same way you would the OpenAI or Anthropic API.
+Next in the toolbox is llama.cpp, for when you want to run GGUF files directly without the wrapper.

 From the dictionary